Benefits of Stable Blood Sugar: How To Reap and Keep Them

 Here are four major benefits that come from keeping your blood sugar stable.

-Stable Energy
+1. Stable Energy

 Refined carbohydrates break down very easily in your body.
 They’re already so close to glucose that you barely need to digest them.

-But if you feel lethargic after a carb-rich meal, your insulin response may be off.
-Many people don’t tolerate carbs well and have trouble releasing the right amount of insulin at the right time; instead, you put out more insulin than you need<sup>1</sup>, and you release it late.
+But if you feel lethargic after a carb-rich meal, your insulin response may be off─either releasing more insulin than needed or releasing it too late.1

-The result is low blood sugar, which can leave you tired and struggling to stay focused<sup>2</sup>.
+The result is low blood sugar (aka hypoglycemia), which can leave you tired and struggling to stay focused.2

 This yo-yo effect demonstrates how blood sugar swings mess with your energy levels.
-You go from an energy-rich high to an energy-poor low, instead of staying in the middle and enjoying stable, continuous energy throughout the day.
+You go from an energy-rich high to an energy-poor low instead of staying in the middle and enjoying stable, continuous energy throughout the day.

-<ul role="list"><li>In a 2017 study, researchers put people on high-glycemic and low-glycemic diets for 28 days.
-People on high-glycemic diets—diets that cause swings in blood sugar—had significantly more depressive symptoms, mood swings, and fatigue<sup>3</sup>.</li><li>A 2019 research review found similar results: people experienced fatigue and decreased alertness<sup>4</sup>within an hour of eating refined carbs.</li></ul>
+• In a 2017 study, researchers put people on high-glycemic and low-glycemic diets for 28 days.
+People on high-glycemic diets—diets that cause swings in blood sugar—had significantly more depressive symptoms, mood swings, and fatigue.3

 If you get sleepy and have trouble focusing after meals, consider cutting back on sugar and other high-glycemic foods.
-Doing so will stabilize your blood glucose and improve your energy.
+Doing so will help stabilize your blood glucose and improve your energy.

-Sustainable Weight Loss
+2. Sustainable Weight Loss

-Your brain contains special cells that sense your blood sugar levels and change your appetite accordingly<sup>5</sup>.
-If your blood glucose is low, your brain sends signals to make you eat more—but if your blood sugar stays stable, your brain tells your body that you’re full, reducing your hunger levels<sup>6</sup>.
+Your brain contains special cells that sense your blood sugar levels and change your appetite accordingly.
+If your blood glucose is low, your brain sends signals to make you eat more—but if your blood sugar stays stable, your brain tells your body that you’re full, reducing your hunger levels.5

-In other words, swings in blood sugar can make you hungry, making you more likely to overeat<sup>7</sup>.
+In other words, swings in blood sugar can make you hungry, making you more likely to overeat.6

-On top of that, high-glycemic foods, which disrupt your blood sugar levels most, are especially rewarding and can elicit strong food cravings.
+On top of that, high-glycemic foods, which disrupt your blood sugar levels the most, are especially rewarding and can elicit strong food cravings.

 In a 2013 study, men ate either a low-glycemic or high-glycemic meal.
-The men who ate the high-glycemic meal had low blood sugar afterward, and they reported significantly more food cravings<sup>8</sup>.
+The men who ate the high-glycemic meal had low blood sugar several hours afterward and reported significantly more food cravings.7

 Foods that spike your blood glucose are often highly rewarding.
 They activate the pleasure centers of your brain, which is great during the meal, but once that part of your brain goes dark, you’re left wanting more.
-That’s why more and more research suggests that high-glycemic foods play a role in food addiction<sup>9</sup> and obesity<sup>10</sup>.
+That’s why more and more research suggests that high-glycemic foods play a role in food addiction and obesity.7, 8

-On the other hand, diets that keep blood sugar stable, like low-glycemic<sup>11</sup> or low-carb diets, actually decrease food cravings<sup>12</sup>.
-Not surprisingly, they also work better<sup>13</sup> for long-term weight loss<sup>14</sup>.
+On the other hand, diets that keep blood sugar stable, like low-glycemic or low-carb diets, actually decrease food cravings.7, 9 Not surprisingly, they also work better for long-term weight loss.10, 11

 If you’re trying to lose weight but food cravings keep sabotaging you, prioritize stabilizing blood sugar to reach your fitness goals.

-Mental Clarity
+3. Mental Clarity

 Blood sugar affects your brain, too.
-Unstable blood sugar decreases alertness<sup>4</sup> and increases mood swings<sup>3</sup>and depressive symptoms.
+Unstable blood sugar decreases alertness and increases mood swings and depressive symptoms.12, 13

-Spikes in blood sugar are also linked to subtle brain injuries<sup>15</sup>; a 2015 study found that poor blood sugar control links to decreased attention, lapses in memory, and loss of gray matter<sup>16</sup> (a major component of your brain), even in young adults without diabetes.
+Spikes in blood sugar could also be linked to subtle brain changes.14 A 2015 study found that poor blood sugar control is linked to decreased attention, lapses in memory, and loss of gray matter (a major component of your brain), even in young adults without diabetes.15

-More long-term, constantly yo-yoing blood sugar may contribute to dementia, especially Alzheimer’s.
-In fact, some researchers call Alzheimer’s “type 3 diabetes” because of the link between unstable blood sugar and brain degeneration<sup>17</sup>.
+More long-term, constant blood sugar swings may be a risk factor for dementia, especially Alzheimer’s.
+In fact, some researchers call Alzheimer’s “type 3 diabetes” because of the link between unstable blood sugar and brain degeneration.14

-For reference, about 35% of Americans have poor blood sugar control without diabetes<sup>18</sup>, and about 84% of people with poor blood sugar control<sup>19</sup> don’t realize that they have it.
+For reference, about 35% of Americans have poor blood sugar control without diabetes, and about 84% of people with poor blood sugar control don’t realize that they have it.16, 17

 By stabilizing your blood sugar, you can keep your brain strong, both short-term and long-term.